jackworthen/port-checker-plus/README.md

 - **Fragmented scanning not available?** Ensure you're running with administrative privileges
 - **Performance issues?** Check thread count recommendations for your system
 - **Advanced mode not showing?** Verify advanced features are enabled in settings
+- **Ping tool not working?** Verify network connectivity and target host accessibility
+- **Terminal windows appearing?** Ensure you're using the compiled .exe version on Windows

 ---